mturk/cmsc/README.md

      x64 or amd64 for 64-bit Windows
      x86 or i386  for 32-bit Windows

-     If no atguments procided it defaults to x64
+     If no argument is provided defaults is x64

 This will set up required paths for binaries, include and lib files.
-Note that default value is x64.
 It will also set `EXTRA_LIBS` environment variable with the value `msvcrt_compat.lib msvcrt_compat.obj`